 To do this you can place the treat in specific places or touch him and apply pressure in specific places to get him to do what you want.
 For example, if you’re trying to teach him to sit, place the treat above his head and apply a bit of pressure on his back end.
 Also, if you’re trying to teach him to lie down, place the treat near the floor or have him sit first and push his front legs forward and place him in the position you want.
 He’ll only need this the first couple of times and, if you time the command and praising right, he’ll pick it up quickly.

-Another thing you’ll want to do is introduce a command such as “sit” or “lie down” or whatever is appropriate to command you’re trying to teach.
-You can also use a hand signal associated to this command.
+When you want to teach a dog new tricks you’ll associate a verbal command such as “sit” or “lie down” or whatever is appropriate to the command you’re trying to teach.
+You can also use a hand signal associated with this command.
 In order to introduce the command, make sure you say it as the dog is doing what you want him to do.
 For example, make sure you say “sit” as your dog sits down.